 Improving access to drinking water and sanitation services has the potential to prevent 9% of diseases worldwide.
 This would mean a radical improvement in the quality of life of millions of children in developing countries.
 They suffer the most from the consequences of a precarious water system.

 The WHO defines contaminated water as water whose “composition has been modified so that it does not meet the conditions for its intended use in its natural state.”
 The presence of substances such as microbes, heavy metals or certain compounds degrade the quality of water.
 Water pollution means a drastic reduction in the amount of an already scarce resource as water.

-The main causes of water deterioration are:
+The main causes of water contamination and deterioration are:

 - Untreated discharges: Approximately 86% of the wastewater is discharged without any treatment.
 This is a huge risk to the health of the surrounding populations.

 - Increase in temperature: At higher temperatures, the water has a lower capacity to retain dissolved oxygen.
 This causes the death of many organisms.
 But also the reduction of the capacity to self-purify certain substances.

 - Irrigation returns: Most agricultural activities use large amounts of pesticides, herbicides and fertilizers.
 They have a strong impact on water quality.